isabella232/rtos-docs-pr.pl-pl/rtos-docs/threadx/threadx-smp/chapter4.md

 ## <a name="tx_queue_receive"></a>tx_queue_receive

-Pobierz komunikat z kolejki komunikatów
+Uzyskiwanie komunikatu z kolejki komunikatów

 ### <a name="prototype"></a>Prototype